GSA-TTS/identity-handbook/_articles/github.md

 - [**18f/identity-handbook-private**](https://github.com/18f/identity-handbook-private) <br />
   [login-handbook.app.cloud.gov](https://login-handbook.app.cloud.gov/)<br />
   Hosted on: [Cloud.gov](https://dashboard.fr.cloud.gov/)<br />
   Old, private version of this handbook!
-(Private to login.gov team only)
+(Private to Login.gov team only)

 ## Permissions

-All login.gov repos should have the following permissions.
+All Login.gov repos should have the following permissions.
 They can be changed by a current admin under "Settings" > "Manage Access" in Github.

 | Group Name | Role |
 | -----------|------|